-"Day 6" is a news magazine that serves up a surprising take on the week.
-On "Day 6" you'll get a different perspective on the biggest stories going.
-You'll find out about some of the stories you might have missed: on news, tech, politics, arts and pop culture.
+”Day 6 “ is a current affairs magazine that serves up a surprising take on the news of the week. ”Day 6 “ is relevant, fun, surprising, and digestible.
+On ”Day 6 “ you'll get a different perspective on the biggest stories going and you'll find out about stories you might have missed in the worlds of news, tech, politics, business, arts and pop culture.

 Canadian Broadcasting Corporation